I’ve spent the last 10 years in the venture capital ecosystem as an investor, founder, and now as an educator.

-It’s an amazing time to be a content consumer.
-Streaming services like Netflix and HBO and mobile video apps like TikTok and Instagram have created a wondrous world.
-Now my super-specific interests in foreign language food shows, behind-the-scenes sports documentaries, cute pitbull videos, montages of slightly above average longboard surfers, and short dance clips are perfectly met with endless options.
+It’s truly an amazing time to be a media consumer, even one with a set of tastes as weird as mine.
+Because of services like Netflix, HBO, Instagram, and Tiktok, my super-specific interests in foreign language food shows, sports documentaries, cute pitbull videos, montages of mediocre longboard surfers, and short dance clips are perfectly met with endless options.

 When I onboarded my first virtual assistant and began offloading tasks to her earlier this year, I would manually create SOPs to outline the most mundane jobs.
-That meant taking screenshots, drawing arrows and boxes to highlight steps, saving the new images in a document, and adding text instructions.
-It was the worst time suck ever that I suffered through...until I found Tango!
-A chrome plugin that automatically captures your actions and creates an incredible SOP with screenshots for you.
+That meant taking screenshots, drawing arrows to highlight steps, adding the images in a document, and adding text instructions.
+It was the worst time suck that I ever suffered through...until I found Tango, a chrome plugin that automatically captures your actions and creates an incredible SOP with screenshots for you.
+Absolute.
+Game.
+Changer.

 Even my IRL frustrations are not long for this world.
 When I got my dog Lola last year, I complained about holding her leash while struggling to post selfies on Instagram at the same time.
 Enter the startup Zee Dog and their hands-free leash.
 Lifesaver!

-When people think of “efficient markets”, the first that comes to mind is public investing markets.
-Because information used in the public markets should be transmitted perfectly, completely, instantly and for no extra cost, the prices you see there are meant to perfectly represent the long-term value of the company inclusive of plans for future growth.
+When people reference “efficient market” they’re usually referring to how information is transmitted completely, instantly and for no extra cost, in the public markets.
+In the efficient public market, the prices you see are meant to perfectly represent the long-term value of the company inclusive of plans for future growth.
 Theoretically, that means there is no predictable way to make excess return, or “alpha,” while investing in the public markets.

 Of course, that doesn’t stop professional traders from confidently pursuing strategies that they believe will (and sometimes do) produce alpha.